AmadeusITGroup/otter/packages/@o3r/design/README.md

 ## Technical documentation

-A documentation providing explanation regarding the usage and the customization of the `Design Token` Parser and Renderers is available in the [Technical documentation](https://github.com/AmadeusITGroup/otter/blob/main/docs/design/TECHNICAL_DOCUMENTATION.md).
+Documentation providing explanations on the use and customization of the `Design Token` parser and renderers is available in the [technical documentation](https://github.com/AmadeusITGroup/otter/blob/main/docs/design/TECHNICAL_DOCUMENTATION.md).